Xerrion/WoW_335a_Patcher/README.md

 ## Usage

-- **Compile WoWFix:** Use Visual Studio 2022 or CLion to compile WoWFix.
+- **Compile WoWFix:** Use Visual Studio 2022 or CLion to compile.
-- **Download Binaries:** Alternatively, download the compiled binaries from the [releases page](https://github.com/xerrion/WoWFix335/releases).

 ## Sponsor WoWFix335

-Support the continuation of WoWFix335 development by [sponsoring this project](https://github.com/sponsors/robinsch).
+Support the continuation of WoWFix335 development by [sponsoring robinsch's WoWFix335](https://github.com/sponsors/robinsch).